akash-nagwanshi/notesApp/README.md

-# Bash :: Note-App
+# Bash :: Notes-App

 ## Overview
-A simple note taking app in BASH.
+A simple **Note taking** and **TODO list** app in BASH.
+Quick and easy way to create notes and todo list using CLI.

 ## More with this
-* You can use this As README template.
+* You can use this as README template.
 * The script shows the power of the Linux Command line.
 Each line is doing its own things.
 More can be found with noteapp_doc.sh.
 This file contains lots of comments so that you can use individual lines too.